denisidoro/navi/README.md

 Lastly, reload your `zshrc` or spawn a new terminal to load navi.
 Once this is done, you should be able to use it as a [shell widget](#shell-widget) with no additional setup.

-> Please note that when installing as an oh-my-zsh plugin, `navi` will not be available as command.
+> Please note that when installing as an oh-my-zsh plugin, `navi` will not be available as a command.
 If you also want
-> to be able to run the command, interactively, you will need to do one of the following:
+> to be able to run the command interactively, you will need to do one of the following:

 - Install it to /usr/bin/local (via `sudo make install`)
 - Manually set your `PATH` so that navi can be found.